MechPhys/MechPhys/README.md

 The main limitation is that waves are just too sloppy -- they spill out all over the place and diffuse endlessly, and are not good for the precise accounting that nature seems to require.

 ## SolidMatrix

+> "Nature is, above all else, a meticulous accountant"

 SolidMatrix is a new approach that is based on discrete particles in a discrete matrix or lattice.
 These discrete particles are much better for keeping the accounting tight, but they suffer in general from discrete, unrealistic motion (aliasing effects).
 Interestingly, stochastic motion where there is a certain probability of taking a step at each point in time provides a way of smoothing the motion of these discrete particles.
 Antonio Sciarretta has developed these models in a series of recent papers, which we build upon here.